voltsparx/voltsparx/README.md

 - 📖 *Philomath* — Loves Learning nearly every Branch of Science
 - 🎵 *Melophile* — Loves Hearing and Listening to Music/Songs and Retrowaves/Synthwaves
 - 🎮 Sometimes into Gaming
 - 🔐 Introverted and Simple by Default
+- 🧭 Urbex (Urban Explorer) & Adventurer
 - 🏸 Likes Playing Badminton
 - 🎼 Likes to Play Music on Piano and Guitar (Learning)
 - 🪪 Birth Kernel — Aug/26